Welcome to ABI Adult Community Rehabilitation

 Our clinicians are experienced, with an empathetic, practical and empowering approach.
 They are whānau centred and take the time to listen to what is important to clients.

-Rehabilitation activities can take place at home, at ABI’s offices, the workplace, University, in the community or another place that is important to the client.
+Rehabilitation activities can take place at home, at ABI’s offices, the workplace, place of study, in the community or another place that is important to the client.

 These assessments and interventions can also be provided privately and via other funding streams other than ACC.
 ABI also provides some community group stroke rehabilitation programmes out of the ABI gym in Auckland and Tawa, Wellington.